Robert Celedon-Scott

 who we could share this with, but haven’t yet

-They still are learning
+They still are learning to get to sleep.

-I’ve always loved slumber parties
+Most of us loved slumber parties

-& insist
+& if

 of socializing